-Collect their answers on flipchart or blackboard:

-If not mentioned by the group ask the members if physical punishment is common in schools and why.
+Collect their answers on flipchart or blackboard: If not mentioned by the group ask the members if physical punishment is common in schools and why.
 Ask the SBMC what impact, if any, they think harsh punishments have on children's participation and learning, remembering what we said during previous mentoring visits about how children learn and participate best.

-Collect answers:

-Highlight that issues of child protection, keeping children safe from any kind of violence or torment in and around their schools, are often very sensitive for many children and adults and yet are often the biggest reason why children do badly in school, or stay out of education.
+Collect answers: Highlight that issues of child protection, keeping children safe from any kind of violence or torment in and around their schools, including violence or abuse of a sexual nature, are often very sensitive for many children and adults and yet are often the main reason why children do badly in school, or stay out of education.
 This includes the ways in which adults sometimes use their power over children to do them harm.
 This session will look at these issues and the role that the SBMC can play in keeping children safe in and around schools.
+Ask the SBMC what ALTERNATIVE METHODS of DISCIPLINE teachers might employ in the classroom: e.g: Good classroom management throughout the lesson Delivering an interesting lesson in which the children are absorbed Giving positive praise and encouragement to all children Promoting respect and tolerance amongst all children in the class Talk to the child if he/she is behaving badly and if it continues invite the parents for a discussion.
+Other?
+Explain that if the above skills are employed in the classroom, and children are interested and motivated, bad behaviour reduces.
+If children are not kept on task, are unable to understand the teacher or to do the work, or are not engaged in a lesson they may be more likely to lose concentration.

-2. Mapping risks to children
+Mapping risks to children